-- For categorical filters, click values (like "exclude United States" in the example below) to change specific values or enter wildcard parameters.
+- For categorical filters, click values (for example, "exclude United States" in the example below) to change specific values or enter wildcard parameters.

-- To adjust a numeric range, click words like “high”, “between”, or “cheap”.
+- To adjust a numeric range, click words such as "high" or "cheap."

 To delete a field or filter, hover over it and click the X.

-To adjust a date filter, click words like “in”, “last”, “previous”, or “between”.
+To adjust a date filter, click words such as "last" or "previous."
 Then click one of the following:

 - Specific Dates to enter a specific time period or date value